tmastny/website2/content/projects/napkin-math/p4/_index.md

 The synrchonization is lightweight: the main thread assigns work to the I/O threads, processes it's own client, and then continuously polls the I/O threads until they are finished.
+There's also no mutex locks: access to the shared data is staggered over time, so no thread is contending for the same data.

-There's a few other details, especially around client reply and writing to the socket, but here's a diagram of the big picture:
+There's a few other detail, but it's all covered in the sobyte.com article.
+So instead, I'll share a diagram of that explains the big picture.

 ![](redis-io.svg)